AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 For Experience Manager Guides as a Cloud Service (![AEM cloud ](assets/aem-cloud-icon.svg)).

 The AI Assistant in Adobe Experience Manager Guides is a powerful, AI-driven tool designed to enhance your content through smart authoring and content reuse experiences.
-It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author documents and access information faster and more efficiently.
+It brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to Authordocuments and access information faster and more efficiently.

 For configuration details, view [AI Assistant configuration](./conf-smart-suggestions.md).

 **Configure AI-powered smart suggestions**

-You can configure the AI-powered smart suggestions and help the authors reuse the existing content and easily create correct and consistent content references.
+You can configure the AI-powered smart suggestions and help the Authors reuse the existing content and easily create correct and consistent content references.
 The **AI Configuration** tab allows you to control the settings of  **Suggest reusable content** from the AI Assistant panel in the Editor.

 Perform the following steps to configure standard AI configuration at the global or folder-level profile:
 1. Log into Adobe Experience Manager as an administrator or user with administrative rights on a folder-level profile.